Hank Schrader: Part 1

 The destruction of the superlab leads to evidence directly tying to Gus and the drug trade, and Hank is heralded as a hero.
 They secure a laptop from Gus's office and put it into police evidence.
 On learning of this, Walt and Jesse with help from Mike Ehrmantraut (Jonathan Banks) use a giant electromagnet to try to wipe the laptop, making a mess of the evidence room.
 The police find nothing on the laptop but from a picture frame broken in the destruction, the numbers to several accounts of Gus's that point to Mike's informants that have been helping to keep the drug trade secret.
 By this point, Hank's superiors have concluded that Gus was Heisenberg and tell Hank to drop the case, but Hank still believes there is more and wants to pursue the informants tied to the accounts.
-Walt is forced to kill Mike to get the informants' names and arrange for their murders before they can be questioned.
+Walt gets the informants' names and arranges for their murders before they can be questioned.

-Several months pass, in which Walt has accumulated over $70 million and has left the drug trade.
-With no blue meth on the streets and no leads, Hank has given up his investigation and moved on.
-At dinner at the Whites, Hank goes to the bathroom and while there, pages through a copy of Leaves of Grass that Gale had given Walter.
-He recognizes the writing from Gale's notebook, and from Gale's dedication to Walt, is shocked to conclude that Walt is Heisenberg.
+Several months pass, in which Walt has accumulated around $80 million and has left the drug trade.
+Despite blue meth still being on the streets, Hank has no leads and therefore has given up his investigation and moved on.
+At dinner at the Whites, Hank goes to the bathroom and while there, pages through a copy of Leaves of Grass by Walt Whitman that Gale had given Walter.
+He recognizes the handwriting from Gale's notebook, and from Gale's dedication to Walt, referring to him as his "other favorite W.W.".
+Hank is shocked to conclude that Walt is Heisenberg.

 Part 2

-Hank feigns a stomach bug to leave early, taking the copy of Leaves of Grass with him and suffers another panic attack.
+Hank feigns a stomach bug to leave early, taking the copy of Leaves of Grass with him and suffering another panic attack.
 Later, he sneaks a GPS onto Walt's car.
 Walt discovers the copy of the book missing and the GPS device, similar to the one used to track Gus, and confronts Hank.
 Hank asserts Walt is Heisenberg, but Walt neither confirms nor denies, only that his cancer has returned and by the time Hank can prove anything, he will be dead.
 Hank demands Walt to tell Skyler and the children to stay with him, but Walt refuses.
 Hank tries to talk to Skyler, but she stays silent about what she knows.
 Marie learns some details through Skyler, but Hank still has insufficient evidence to go forward against Walt.